-As you think about your own resolutions (or surrenders) in the new year, use this meditation, Beaming and Creating the Future to crystallize your vision of tomorrow and tomorrow and tomorrow.
+As you think about your own resolutions (or surrenders), use this meditation, Beaming and Creating the Future to crystallize your vision of tomorrow and tomorrow and tomorrow.
 The Aquarian Age is here.
 What will you create?
 What will we create together?
 Here’s an excerpt from Yogi Bhajan about how to face tomorrow—as you!

 “Man without intuition is a man in the dark.
 You may have a candle; but if it’s not lit, it doesn’t mean a thing.
 I understand there are millions and millions of therapies and paths and religions and realities and individuals.
 But there is only one individual that is you.
 There cannot be any other.
 It doesn’t matter where you go or what you do; nothing outside of you shall solve your problem.

 "You must understand, consciousness has no emotion, no feeling, no desire.
 Consciousness is a Universal Infinity, which you can only get if you process your own life, your own emotions.
 If you just get to the intuitive tomorrow, if you know what tomorrow is, in your life there shall be no sorrow.
 Without tomorrow you make no sense.

 “There is always a constant fear of tomorrow.
 Actually tomorrow doesn’t exist because tomorrow becomes today when it faces you.
 So why are you so upset about tomorrow?
 When it becomes today, you deal with it today.
 You deal with it every day.